ViewComponent/view_component/docs/index.md

 ViewComponents work best for templates that are reused or benefit from being tested directly.
 Partials and templates with significant amounts of embedded Ruby often make good ViewComponents.

-### Cohesion
+### Single responsibility

-Objects lose cohesion when their contents no longer relate to the same end purpose.
-Rails applications often scatter view-related logic across models, controllers, and helpers, reducing their cohesion.
+Objects become harder to reason about when their contents no longer relate to the same end purpose.
+Rails applications often scatter view-related logic across models, controllers, and helpers, often diluting their intended responsibilities.
+ViewComponents consolidate the logic needed for a template into a single class, resulting in a cohesive object that easy to understand.

 ViewComponent methods are implemented within the scope of the template, encapsulating them in proper object-oriented fashion.
 This cohesion is especially evident when multiple methods are needed for a single view.